 - Get medical attention as soon as possible: Insurance companies often argue that your injuries must not be serious if you could wait to get treatment.
 Don’t delay going to the doctor and establishing your medical record as soon as possible.

 - Tell your doctor everything: Do not just say that “it hurts.”
 Personal injury cases might take some time, during which you may begin to heal or you may begin to notice permanent damage.
 Tell your doctor how the pain affects your life.
-Make sure you mention whether you are able to do chores or if your back starts hurting, if you are no longer able to stand for periods of time.
+Make sure you mention whether you are able to do chores, if your back starts hurting or if you are no longer able to stand for periods of time.
 Not only will this help establish the true extent of the damage, but it can help your doctor diagnose related problems that may require treatment.

 - Follow the entire treatment plan: This is best for your personal health and your case.
 Don’t forgo a surgical procedure because you are afraid you cannot pay for it out of pocket now or that it will leave you out of work too long during recovery.
 Part of our care is that we help make sure your compensation award covers the expenses you need to get better and whether we can force insurance companies to advance any costs.

-Talk With Our Lawyers About Your Right To Compensation, For Free
+Talk With Our Car Accident Lawyers About Your Right To Compensation For Free

 A major benefit of contacting an attorney early is that you can get the guidance you need to help protect your case and maximize your claim.
 With our free initial consultations, you can get the legal advice you need without incurring any costs.
 When you become our client, we don’t charge anything unless you recover compensation.

-Call our offices in Portage and Valparaiso at 219-841-5689 for representation throughout Northwest Indiana and Chicago.
+Call our offices in Portage and Valparaiso at 219-265-6061 for representation throughout Northwest Indiana and Chicago.
 You can also send us an email, and we will contact you to schedule your free consultation.
-We can meet at home, hospital and after hours when your circumstances require.
+We can meet at home, hospital and after-hours when your circumstances require.